Author: Camille Lehmann, Marketing

 Professionally printed marketing materials come across as more trustworthy than online ads that can appear like a scam.
 According to a survey completed by Marketing Sherpa, 82% of Americans trust newspaper and magazine ads compared to only 39% who trust Internet banner ads (Burstein, 2017).
 Using printed materials aids in being viewed as a trustworthy and professional business or organization.

 The facts are undeniable – print marketing is a must to have a promotion reach its potential and be viewed by its entire target market population.
 Interested in learning more about printed materials?
-Visit our website or contact us to find out how you can get started.
+Visit our marketing services page or contact us to find out how you can get started.

 Bio: Camille Lehmann is on the Marketing team and started with Nahan in January of 2020.
 Camille is responsible for assisting in Nahan’s marketing strategies and goals.
 She is currently pursuing her master’s degree in Marketing with a specialization in Project Management.
 In her spare time, Camille enjoys writing, going to coffee shops, and spending time with friends and family.